REQUEST COURSE INFORMATION

 - Carry out the steps involved in registering or renewing a physician with the Drug Enforcement Administration ( DEA ) for approval to assign, distribute, and prescribe controlled drugs.

 - Identify the components of a prescription, including frequently used abbreviations and symbols.

 - Describe Precisely how vaccines work in the immune system.

-- Describe the responsibility of the Medical Assistant to make certain of safe dosage calculations.
+- Describe the responsibility of the Medical Assisting to make certain of safe dosage calculations.